Izz ad-Din al-Qassam: Organisation of armed resistance groups

 The guerrilla bands became known as the Black Hand (al-kaff al-aswad), an anti-Zionist and anti-British militant organisation.
 The idea for such a group appeared to have crystallised after the 1929 riots.
 From the outset, a split occurred in the movement.
-One faction led by Abu Ibrahim al-Kabir argued for immediate attacks against British and Jewish targets, while the other faction, headed by al-Qassam, thought than an armed revolt was premature and risked exposing the group's preparations.
-According to Subhi Yasin, a comrade of al-Qassam, the group's attacks in the north were executed by Abu Ibrahim's group in defiance of al-Qassam, though in 1969, Abu Ibrahim denied this allegation.
-The Black Hand's ensuing campaign began with the ambush and killing of three members of Kibbutz Yagur on 11 April 1931, a failed bomb attack on outlying Jewish homes in Haifa in early 1932, and several operations that killed or wounded four members of northern Jewish settlements.
-The campaign climaxed with the deaths of a Jewish father and son in Nahalal, from a bomb thrown into their home, on 22 December 1932.
+One faction led by Abu Ibrahim al-Kabir argued for immediate attacks against British and Zionist targets, while the other faction, headed by al-Qassam, thought than an armed revolt was premature and risked exposing the group's preparations.

 By 1935, al-Qassam had recruited several hundred men—the figures range from 200 to 800—organised in cells of five men, and arranged military training for peasants.
 The cells were equipped with bombs and firearms, which they used to raid Jewish settlements and sabotage British-built rail lines.
 Though striking a responsive chord among the rural poor and urban underclass, al-Qassam's movement deeply perturbed the Muslim urban elite as it threatened their political and patronage connections with the British Mandatory authorities.
 Following the October 1935 discovery of a clandestine cache of arms in the port of Jaffa apparently originating from Belgium and destined for the Haganah, a Jewish paramilitary force, Palestinian Arab indignation broke out in two general strikes.
 The arms shipment to the Haganah served as the final impetus for al-Qassam to launch a revolt against the authorities.